-MelaFind is a new, highly sophisticated technology meant to complement a skilled physician’s process for detection of early melanoma.
-Melanoma often begins deep within the skin, and usually when properly detected and biopsied it is already in a later stage of development.
+MelaFind is a new, highly sophisticated technology meant to complement a skilled physician’s process for the detection of early melanoma.
+Melanoma often begins deep within the skin, and usually, when properly detected and biopsied it is already in a later stage of development.
 MelaFind allows this boundary to be passed without performing any unnecessary incisions to examine suspect cells.
 Instead of performing painful biopsies on areas that contain abnormal pigmentation, MelaFind allows for the requisition of actual quantitative data concerning a lesion.
 At Goldenberg Dermatology, the doctors use MelaFind to distinguish between melanoma and other types of skin lesions.

 MelaFind is completely painless and requires virtually no pre-procedure preparation.
 Alcohol is applied to the targeted areas and the MelaFind handheld applicator is used directly on the skin.
 MelaFind works by pulsing a series of ten different wavelengths of light, precisely measuring the spectral output of the lesion, providing completely objective data about the physical makeup of the lesion.
 MelaFind is not a diagnostic tool, but is rather used for its ability to deliver valuable additional information for a more informed decision concerning possible melanoma developments.

 Extremely sophisticated computer algorithms are used to process the feedback gained from the light inputs, providing the doctor with an enlarged detailed image of the area in conjunction with various quantitative data concerning cellular disorganization.
 Ultrasensitive lenses and sensors are used to detect light scatter and within seconds a 3D anatomical map of the lesion is calculated.
 MelaFind can penetrate up to 2.5mm into the skin surface, making it capable of being used virtually anywhere on the skin while providing extremely accurate data.